-I headed to Scotland, as I had an interview in Scotland earlier this week.
-First, I thought to extend it into a week trip full of exploring the Highlands, but considering my recent knee injury, I just enjoyed the cities of Dundee and Edinburgh in a brief visit.
+I headed to Scotland, as I had an interview in Dundee earlier this week.
+First, I thought to extend it into a trip full of exploring the Highlands, but considering my recently broken knee, I just enjoyed the cities of Dundee and Edinburgh in a brief visit.

 First, I took an overnight coach from London.
-I had some worries how it’d work since my mobility was restricted, but it was actually among the most pleasant bus rides I had in a long time – got a seat with about a meter-some 3ft of legroom (!), sat next to a nice person and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.
+I had some worries about how it’d work since my restricted mobility, but it was actually among the most pleasant bus rides I had in a long time – I got a seat with about 3ft of legroom, sat next to a nice person, and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.

 Once I arrived in Dundee, I had about two and a half hours until the interview, which I spent in the McManus Art Gallery and Museum.

-Soon I moved on to the major portion of the trip, the meeting, and it went great.
-Later I got to enjoy local art studios with pleasant people, and then visited an inspiring exhibition “Grey Gardens” in the city’s centre for contemporary arts.
+Then I moved on to the reason for the trip, the meeting, and it went great.
+Later, I enjoyed local art studios with pleasant people, and I visited an inspiring exhibition, “Grey Gardens,” in the city’s centre for contemporary arts.
 Grey was also the dominant color of that day.
 The sky was overcast, absent of any other color (that’s also why I decided to shoot in BW).

 The next point of interest I wanted to check out was an extinct volcano, the Law.